Industrial Piercing FAQ - By APP Certified Piercers in NYC

 An industrial piercing consists of two cartilage piercings connected by a single straight barbell, typically placed diagonally across the upper ear.
 This piercing is customizable, with variations in placement depending on anatomy, and requires careful aftercare to prevent complications due to its complexity.

-• Most people rate industrial piercings as moderate to high in pain due to the double cartilage puncture.
+• Most people rate industrial piercings as moderate to high in pain due to the double cartilage piercing that the wearer must receive.

 • The piercing process involves a sharp initial pinch, followed by lingering soreness.

-• Healing discomfort may persist for several weeks, and cartilage piercings are prone to flare-ups of tenderness.
+• Healing discomfort may persist for several weeks to months, and cartilage piercings are prone to flare-ups of tenderness even after months of healing with no disruption.

 Persistent pain after 2 years may be due to: